Ted Halstead: New America

 Halstead founded New America (formerly known as New America Foundation) in 1999, at the age of 30, and served as founding President and CEO until 2007.
 Under his leadership, the organization grew rapidly to a staff of 100 and an annual budget of $10 million.
 New America's original mission was to bring new voices and new ideas into the public debate, and to break out of the traditional liberal and conservative categories.
 James Fallows was the original chairman of New America's board of directors.
-Eric Schmidt, former Executive Chairman of Google and Alphabet Inc, served as chairman of New America's Board from 2008 to 2016.
+Eric Schmidt, former Executive Chairman of Google and Alphabet Inc., served as chairman of New America's Board from 2008 to 2016.

-Shortly after founding New America, Halstead and Michael Lind co-authored "The Radical Center: The Future of American Politics," which Senator John McCain described as “A political manifesto worthy of the Information Age.”
+Shortly after founding New America, Halstead and Michael Lind co-authored "The Radical Center: The Future of American Politics", which Senator John McCain described as "A political manifesto worthy of the Information Age."
 As a result, New America became known in its early years as a "Radical Centrist" think tank.
 On December 10, 2001, The Washington Post published a Styles section profile on Halstead entitled "Big Thinker: Ted Halstead's New America Foundation Has It All: Money, Brains and Buzz".

 Steve Coll succeeded Halstead as President and CEO of New America in 2007.
 Anne-Marie Slaughter became New America's third President and CEO in 2013.

 TED Talk

 On May 17, 2017, Halstead delivered a TED Talk entitled “A Climate Solution Where All Sides Can Win” at the 2017 TED Annual Conference in Vancouver, British Columbia.
-As of December 2019, this TED Talk had received over 1.5 million views and was translated into 20 languages.
+As of December 2019, that TED Talk had received over 1.5 million views and was translated into 20 languages.

 Halstead began his speech by naming three barriers to climate progress: psychological, geopolitical, and partisan.
 He argued that the conservative carbon dividends plan that he co-wrote with leading Republican statesmen can overcome each of these barriers.
 He said, “I'm convinced that the road to climate progress in the United States runs through the Republican party and the business community.”
 Under the plan, he said, “We would end up with less regulation and far less pollution at the same time, while helping working-class Americans get ahead.”

-At the end of the talk, TED Curator Chris Anderson came on stage for a Q&A session with Halstead, and began by saying: "I'm not sure I've seen a conservative get a standing ovation at TED before".
+At the end of the talk, TED curator Chris Anderson came on stage for a Q&A session with Halstead, and began by saying: "I'm not sure I've seen a conservative get a standing ovation at TED before".

 Yachting

 In March 2008, shortly after getting married, Halstead and his wife Veronique Bardach set sail and departed westward from France aboard a 50-foot Catana catamaran yacht that they named Verite (a play on the first two letters of their names and of their dog Ria, who accompanied them).

-Although Halstead and his wife hoped to complete a circumnavigation by returning to the Mediterranean via the Red Sea, the piracy situation in the Gulf of Aden in 2012 was too dangerous.
-So they sold their boat in Bali in late 2012 after 4.5 years of non-stop sailing during which they visited five continents.
+Although Halstead and Bardach hoped to complete a circumnavigation by returning to the Mediterranean via the Red Sea, the piracy situation in the Gulf of Aden in 2012 was too dangerous.
+So they sold their boat in Bali, Indonesia in late 2012 after 4.5 years of non-stop sailing during which they visited five continents.